Tracy Vrem's Blue Mountain Lodge - Alaska

 Packages Do Not Include:

-Airfare, gratuities, hard liquor, terminal tackle, fishing and hunting license, shotgun shells ($15.00 a box), a king salmon tag, duck stamps, $20.00 for waxed boxes (optional for frozen fish), Global Rescue, IMG Signature Travel Insurance, and anything not mentioned under inclusions.
+Airfare, gratuities, hard liquor, terminal tackle, fishing license, king salmon tag (if applicable), hunting license, shotgun shells ($15.00 a box), duck stamps, waxed boxes ($20.00 per box and optional for frozen fish), Global Rescue, IMG Signature Travel Insurance, and anything not mentioned under inclusions.

 A 50% deposit is required to confirm and reserve a spot on the schedule.
 This is a nonrefundable down payment.
 It can be transferred to another party.
 A deposit may be refunded if a cancellation takes place 120 days prior to the trip and if the trip is sold to another party.